Hermes-Agent

 Limitations

-• The free tier is fully functional locally, but access to the Nous Portal's 300+ models and tool gateway requires a paid subscription with monthly credits.
+• It offers a free tier for local use, but access to the Nous Portal's 300+ models and tool gateway is available through paid tiers that include monthly credits.

 12-month cost